jay9645/tp/docs/UserGuide.md

     * If you specify `edit n/Alex n/Bob...`, only `n/Bob` will be taken.
 * For fields that are allowed to be empty, specifying the identifier and leaving it empty will clear the existing information.
     * `edit 1 i/` will clear the existing policies.
-* While editing the insurance policies of a client, user can choose to replace, modify, remove or insert policy ids to a client, by typing `-MODE` to specify an editing mode after a policy number.
+* While editing the insurance policies of a client, user can choose to modify, remove or insert policy ids to a client, by typing `-MODE` to specify an editing mode after a policy number.
-    * `-MODE` must be -insert, -modify or -remove.
+    * `-MODE` can be -insert, -modify or -remove.
     * If user chooses to modify an existing policy, the user can specify the old and new policies, separated by `;`.
 An example is shown below.
     * For each edit command, only 1 editing mode can be specified.
+    * If no mode is specified, the edit command will replace all existing policies with the policies specified in the command.

 <div markdown="block" class="alert alert-info">
 :exclamation: **Caution**: Existing values will be **replaced** with the input values.